BIDMCDigitalPsychiatry/LAMP-platform/docs/what_is_lamp_platform.md

----
-title: What is the LAMP Platform?
+# What is the LAMP Platform?
-slug: what_is_lamp_platform
----

 LAMP stands for Learn, Assess, Manage, Prevent.
 It is a measurement based care platform designed for both research and clinical use.
 The core components are the app and the dashboard.